 AT can be approved for use during the program or after the completion of the program.
 Academic training can only be approved for the same length of time spent in classes or 18-months whichever is shorter.

-To apply for AT, UIU-sponsored J-1 students must complete the Academic Training packet and submit it along with the written approval from the home institution and the employment letter to the International Student Advisor prior to the end date listed on the DS-2019.
+To apply for AT, UIU-sponsored J-1 students must complete the Academic Training packet and submit it along with the written approval from the home institution and the employment letter to the Center for International Education prior to the end date listed on the DS-2019.

-Non-UIU sponsored J-1 students (such as IREX or Fulbright) must request AT authorization from the sponsoring organization.
+Non-UIU sponsored J-1 students (such as IREX, ISEP or Fulbright) must request AT authorization from the sponsoring organization.
 The AT authorization from the sponsoring organization must be completed prior to the end date listed on the DS-2019.

 - 212(e) TWO-YEAR HOME RESIDENCY REQUIREMENT